Student-centric advice and objective recommendations

 What are SEVP Certified Schools?

-Are you part of a budding learning institution that wishes to enroll F and M nonimmigrant students soon?
-Alternatively, are you an F or M nonimmigrant student looking to study at a U.S. institution?
-Whatever the case be, it’s important to know that only SEVP-certified schools may enroll F and M nonimmigrant students.
-Thus, many institutions consider SEVP certification to play an important role in diversifying their student bodies and granting them broader worldwide recognition.
+Are you an F or M nonimmigrant student looking to study at a U.S. institution?
+Well, it’s important to know that only SEVP-certified schools may enroll F and M nonimmigrant students.
+Thus, many institutions consider SEVP certification to play an important role in diversifying their student bodies and granting them worldwide recognition.

 If you’d like to learn more about what SEVP certification entails, how your school can become SEVP-certified, or how you can find SEVP-certified schools, keep on reading!